 Contractors and construction sites are becoming more digitised – leaving them exposed to cyber risks.
 But why would a hacker target a construction contractor?

-Contractors actually make surprisingly good marks.
+Contractors actually make surprisingly soft targets.
 Construction is an extremely capital-intensive sector, with a single site often counting thousands of tradespeople among its daily workforce.
 Those workers are often employed by dozens of different contractors, all of whom may have access to a single database of information about the project.

-If they choose to encrypt it and the computers it sits on – holding the machines and the files to ransom – the hackers know they have some leverage, as workers will be forced to down tools, costing tens of thousands of pounds an hour.
+If hackers choose to encrypt it and the computers it sits on – in effect, holding both machines and data to ransom – they know they have serious leverage, as workers will be forced to down tools, costing tens of thousands of pounds an hour.

 And there’s another reason to target construction firms.
 They work on some pretty sensitive projects, like nuclear power stations or military bases.

-Increased use of Internet of Things-connected devices, like sensors and cameras, on construction sites could leave the sector more vulnerable
+Increased use of Internet of Things-connected devices on construction sites, like sensors, power systems, energy management tools and cameras, could leave the sector more vulnerable

 North Korea is a prime example.
 Just last month, a confidential United Nations report revealed that Pyongyang had targeted banks and crypto-currency exchanges to steal £1.6bn to support its weapons programme.